 How to get a dog to sleep in a different room

-How to get a dog to sleep in a different room.
-Saint Bernard dog yawning on bed
+Discover how to get a dog to sleep in a different room with these handy expert-approved tips.

-The first step?
-You want to get that precious pooch of yours nice and worn out!
+If you’ve already been sleeping in the same room as your dog, the first step is to wear that precious pooch of yours out!
 Sleepiness is your friend when it comes to getting your dog to settle into a new sleep spot, as most dogs will sleep just about anywhere if they’re tired enough.

 If you have one of the 10 best dogs for runners or walkers, and you enjoy pounding the pavement, take your dog out for a good vigorous workout a few hours before you want them to go to bed.